 A collection of audio, video and 16 mm film relating primarily to McGuire's second career in broadcasting.
 A large portion of the gift collection consists of master

 videotape interviews with prominent college basketball coaches and players.
 Highlights include McGuire's own interview with WTMJ the day he was hired by Marquette (4/11/64)

 and 15-minute half-time (NBC) shows with Digger Phelps, Bobby Knight, and Michael Jordan.
-The collection also documents McGuire's civic contributions with many reels of "Al's Run" for
+The collection also documents McGuire's civic contributions with many reels of "Al's

 McNEILL, DONALD T., COLLECTION, 1913-1979, 26.4 feet.

-Records documenting the broadcasting career of the host of the long-running ABC Network radio program The Breakfast Club (1933-1968) and Don McNeill's TV Club (1950-1951),
+Records documenting the broadcasting career of the host of the long-running ABC Network radio program The Breakfast Club (1933-1968) and Don McNeill's TV

 MURPHY, FR.
-JAMES P.J., PHOTOGRAPH COLLECTION, circa 1883-1962, 0.3 foot.
+JAMES P.J., PHOTOGRAPH COLLECTION, ca. 1883-1962, 0.3 foot.